 After the above demonstration, you must know how to use Remote Desktop with Multiple Monitors from Windows 10 to Windows 7.
-But if your Windows version is Windows 7 Professional and you don’t want to upgrade for the high expense, or you are getting tired of complicated settings, why not choose a professional tool for remote access with multiple monitors?
+But suppose your Windows version is Windows 7 Professional and you don’t want to upgrade for the high expense, or you are getting tired of complicated settings.
+Why not choose a professional tool for remote access with multiple monitors?
 For example, AnyViewer.

-With AnyViewer, you could enjoy the following advantages:
+With AnyViewer, you can enjoy the following advantages:

 - Control several computers at the same time.
-In addition to one computer with multiple monitors, AnyViewer also allows you to remotely control multiple computers simultaneously.
+In addition to one computer with multiple monitors, AnyViewer also allows you to control multiple computers simultaneously remotely.

 - Compatibility.
-It is backward compatible with Windows 11, 10, 8, 7, and Server, allowing you to avoid updating your operating system.
+It is backward compatible with Windows 11, 10, 8, 7, and Server, saving you from updating your operating system.

-- iOS-supported.
-You not only can remotely access a PC from another PC, but also from iPhone or iPad.
+- Mobile devices supported.
+You not only can remotely access a PC from another PC, but also from iPhone, iPad, Android phone, or tablet.

 - Without time and place limitations.
-Remote Desktop would be limited by the same network, otherwise, the port forwarding is needed while AnyViewer allows you to get remote access anywhere and anytime.
+Remote Desktop would be used under the same network; otherwise, port forwarding is needed while AnyViewer allows you to get remote access anywhere and anytime.

 Now follow me to operate.